PH 4.5/3.5 Glass Table Lamp

-White opal handblown glass shades which have been sandblasted on the undersides for uniform light distribution.
-High luster chrome-plated brass top plate and socket compartment.
-Purple spun aluminum anti-glare ring.
-High luster chrome-plated steel stem.
-High luster chrome-plated brass base with on/off switch.
-9 foot long black power cord with 120V plug.
+The PH 4½ - 3½ is composed of white opal hand-blown glass shades which have been sandblasted on the undersides for uniform light distribution with a high-luster chrome-plated brass top plate and socket compartment.
+Features a purple spun aluminum anti-glare ring with a high-luster chrome-plated steel stem and a high-luster chrome-plated brass base with on/off switch.
+Ships with 9 feet of black power cord.

-Lamp Type: incandescent
+Lamp Type: INCANDESCENT

 Bulbs: 1 X 100W 120V E26(medium base) A19 incandescent lamp(not included)

-Listing: UL, cUL, IBEW
+Listing: UL, CUL, IBEW

 Model(s): PH 4.5/3.5 T 5844901253